Wolf-Alexander/Wolf-Alexander/README.md

 **`Tech freak for life`**

-I'm an indie developer looking for new projects to improve my daily life and just some cool stuff to have in my protfolio
+I'm an indie developer looking for new projects to improve my daily life and just some cool stuff to have in my portfolio

 ---
 - **Student from Berlin, Germany**